Ejective consonant: Occurrence

 According to the glottalic theory, the Proto-Indo-European language had a series of ejectives (or, in some versions, implosives), but no extant Indo-European language has retained them.
 (Note: The western and Northwestern Indic languages like Sindhi have implosives.)
 Ejectives are found today in Ossetian and some Armenian dialects only because of influence of the nearby Northeast Caucasian and/or Kartvelian language families.

 It had once been predicted that ejectives and implosives would not be found in the same language but both have been found phonemically at several points of articulation in Nilo-Saharan languages (Gumuz, Me'en, and T'wampa), Mayan language (Yucatec), and the Oto-Manguean Mazahua.
 Nguni languages, such as Zulu have an implosive b alongside a series of allophonically ejective stops.
 Dahalo of Kenya, has ejectives, implosives, and click consonants.

-Non-contrastively, ejectives are found in many varieties of British English, usually replacing word-final fortis plosives in utterance-final or emphatic contexts.
+Non-contrastively, ejectives are found in many varieties of English, usually replacing word-final fortis plosives in utterance-final or emphatic contexts.